precup/bimon/README.md

 ### Print flags:
 The `-q`/`--quiet`, `-l`/`--live`, and `-v`/`--verbose` flags may be provided before the command; they are mutually exclusive and specify the print mode.
 - Live mode shows a live updating display of the tail of long running subprocesses, like scons.
+Does not work on Windows, falls back to -v.
 - Quiet mode hides any output from those subprocesses.
 - Verbose mode prints the output from those subprocesses.

-If no print mode is specified, live mode is used for TTYs and verbose mode is used otherwise.
+If no print mode is specified, live mode is used for non Windows TTYs and verbose mode is used otherwise.
 If you have issues with subprocesses, use something other than live mode.

 ### Compiler errors
 If a commit has compile errors but several successful other compiles have occurred, BiMon will assume there's something wrong with the commit itself and add it to the `compile_error_commits` file.
 These commits will be skipped for most purposes in the future unless specifically requested or the `-i`/`--ignore-old-errors` flag is provided.